 - Meet warm local hosts including historic rail depot caretakers, a winemaker, fruit and nut growers, breeders of famed Clydesdale horses, and others.

 - Discover the story of Winston Churchill's famous "Iron Curtain" address at Westminster College

 Meet your fellow travelers for a welcome reception here in the “Show-Me State”.

-Today, get an inside look at the 358,000-square foot Harley-Davidson Vehicle and Powertrain Operations Plant in Kansas City.
-Here you’ll observe these legendary bikes coming to life.
+Tour the nostalgic Harry S. Truman Presidential Library and Museum in Independence, hometown and resting place of our 33rd President.
 Enjoy a slice of America’s heritage in Weston, exploring this peaceful river town full of unique shops and eateries at your own pace.
 After lunch, visit a stained glass art studio in historic St. Joseph, where Rick and Terri Rader show off their craft and even help you build your own design to take home as a souvenir.
 Next, local historian Kathy Reno presents city highlights including the starting point of the Pony Express, the house where outlaw Jesse James was killed, and a memorial to news legend Walter Cronkite.
 B